signnow/sample-app/samples/EmbeddedSignerConsentForm/ReadMe.md

     - The app fetches the signed PDF and sends it to the user for download.

 ## Notes
-- The template ID used in this demo: 59b3ff2c50f240b69a3e50412ea3c32453ce8003.
+- The template ID used in this demo: 3d28c78de8ec43ccab81a3e7dde07925cb5a1d29.
 - The template is a "Beauty Procedures Consent Form" for Luxe Dinosaur Grooming Salon.
 - Signer's email is pulled from config: config('signnow.api.signer_email').
-- All API requests are made via the official SignNow SDK using credentials from the .env file.
+- All API requests are made via direct HTTP requests using Guzzle with credentials from the .env file.

 ____